awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 If a user hasn't logged into the head node, SSH keys aren't generated and the user won't be able to log in to compute nodes\.

-### Known issues with Simcenter STAR-CCM\+ jobs in a multi\-user environment<a name="troubleshooting-v3-multi-user-ad-starccm"></a>
+### Known issues with SimCenter StarCCM\+ jobs in a multi\-user environment<a name="troubleshooting-v3-multi-user-ad-starccm"></a>

-This section is relevant to jobs launched in a multi\-user environment, by Simcenter STAR-CCM\+ computational fluid dynamics software from Siemens.
+This section is relevant to jobs launched in a multi\-user environment by Simcenter StarCCM\+ computational fluid dynamics software from Siemens\.

 If you run StarCCM\+ v16 jobs configured to use the embedded IntelMPI, by default the MPI processes are bootstrapped using SSH\.

-Due to a known [Slurm bug](https://bugs.schedmd.com/show_bug.cgi?id=13385) that causes username resolution to be wrong, jobs might fail with an error message like "`error setting up the bootstrap proxies`"\.
+Due to a known [Slurm bug](https://bugs.schedmd.com/show_bug.cgi?id=13385) that causes username resolution to be wrong, jobs might fail with an error like `error setting up the bootstrap proxies`\.

-To prevent this from occurring, force IntelMPI to use Slurm as MPI bootstrap method\.
+To prevent this from occurring, force IntelMPI to use Slurm as MPI boostrap method\.
 Export the environment variable `I_MPI_HYDRA_BOOTSTRAP=slurm` into the job script that launches StarCCM\+, as described in the [IntelMPI official documentation](https://www.intel.com/content/www/us/en/develop/documentation/mpi-developer-reference-linux/top/environment-variable-reference/hydra-environment-variables.html)\.

 ### Known issues with username resolution<a name="troubleshooting-v3-multi-user-name-resolution"></a>